Tail Fetish

 A fantasy partialism

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis begins the systematic clinical cataloguing of erotic interest directed at specific bodily features and objects — the seed of the modern concept of partialism.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis begins the systematic clinical cataloguing of erotic interest directed at specific bodily features and objects, the seed of the modern concept of partialism.

-- Mid-to-late 20th century: Partialism, the channelling of sexual interest onto a specific non-genital body part, is consolidated as a clinical term and folded into the paraphilia literature.
+- 20th century: partialism, the channelling of sexual interest onto a specific non-genital body part, is consolidated as a clinical term.
+It was a named paraphilia (not otherwise specified) in DSM-IV before being merged into fetishistic disorder in DSM-5.

-- 1980s onward: The rise of furry fandom and of animal-themed pet play gives tail interest a concrete, community-based home, where worn tails are a standard part of costume and persona.
+- 1980s onward: the rise of furry fandom and of animal-themed pet play gives tail interest a concrete, community-based home, where worn tails are a standard part of costume and persona.

-- DSM-5 / DSM-5-TR: Partialism is treated as a form of fetishistic interest and is a disorder only where it causes the individual clinically significant distress or functional impairment.
+- DSM-5 / DSM-5-TR: partialism is treated as a form of fetishistic interest and is a disorder only where it causes the individual clinically significant distress or functional impairment.

-The label caudaphilia is a regularly-formed coinage from Latin cauda ("tail") plus Greek -philia ("love of"); no single author is documented as having coined it, and its precise first use is not well attested.
+The label caudaphilia is a regularly-formed coinage from Latin cauda ("tail") plus Greek -philia ("love of").
+No single author is documented as having coined it, and its precise first use is not well attested.

 In practice